Blackheads at LAB Skin Clinic, Neutral Bay – Call 02 9170 4693

 Your skin care professional will advise the best treatment protocol for your skin condition.

-Call in for a complimentary consultation, call us on 02 9909 3602 or click on the link below to make your appointment.
+Call us on 02 9170 4693 or click on the link below to make an appointment for an initial consultation.

 At-home daily tips: